 $25,000 in property damage liability per accident.

 While this is the minimum insurance you need to get behind the wheel in Mississippi, most Jerry drivers choose to buy higher liability limits, comprehensive and collision coverage.
-Considering that over 28% of Mississippi drivers are uninsured, buying uninsured/underinsured motorist (UIM) protection is also recommended.
+Considering that over 28% of Mississippi drivers are uninsured, buying uninsured/underinsured motorist (UM/UIIM) protection is also recommended.

 -